What Is a Mesothelioma Class Action Lawsuit?

 They later learned that class action lawsuits are not the best way to obtain compensation for mesothelioma victims because class members had not been exposed to asbestos in the same way or suffered the same injuries.

-Further, class-action lawsuits usually cannot award mesothelioma victims with enough compensation to help them after a mesothelioma diagnosis.
+Further, class action lawsuits are unlikely to award mesothelioma victims with enough financial compensation to cover a diagnosis of mesothelioma.

-Because of these issues, the U.S. Supreme Court decided in 1997 that asbestos cases could no longer be heard as class-action lawsuits on a federal level.
+As a result, the U.S. Supreme Court decided in 1997 that asbestos cases could no longer be heard as class action lawsuits at the federal level.

-- Today, mesothelioma class-action lawsuits are almost never filed.
-Those looking to take legal action usually need to file an individual mesothelioma personal injury or wrongful death lawsuit.
+- Today, mesothelioma class action lawsuits are almost never filed.
+Asbestos victims looking to take legal action typically file an individual mesothelioma personal injury or wrongful death lawsuit.

-- As of 2020, mesothelioma class-action lawsuits can only be filed with state courts.
+- Mesothelioma class action lawsuits can only be filed with U.S. state courts.

-- Class-action lawsuits pay the same amount of money to every claimant.
-While this helps ensure fairness, victims may be able to receive more through other types of legal action.
+- Mesothelioma class action lawsuit settlements pay the same amount of money to every class member.
+While this helps ensure fairness, mesothelioma victims may be able to receive more compensation through other types of legal action.

-Class-action lawsuits require at least 35 or more people affected by the same injury or illness.
-In a mesothelioma class-action lawsuit, one victim or a small group of victims will be named as plaintiffs to represent the entire group.
-The manufacturers of asbestos-containing products named in the suit become the defendants.
+Class action lawsuits require at least 35 or more people affected by the same injury or illness.
+In a mesothelioma class action lawsuit, one victim or a small group of victims will be named as plaintiffs to represent the entire group, or class.

-Courts will designate a lawsuit as a class-action if it meets the four prerequisites outlined in Rule 23(a) of the Federal Rules of Civil Procedure (FRCP).
+Courts will designate a lawsuit as a class-action if it meets the four prerequisites outlined in Rule 23(a) of the Federal Rules of Civil Procedure.